phalcon/documentation/docs/cache.md

 ### `delete` - `deleteMultiple` - `clear`

 To delete an item from the cache you need to call the `delete()` method with a key.
 The method returns `true` on success and `false` on failure.

 ```php
 $result = $cache->delete('my-key');
 ```

 If you wish to delete more than one key with one call, you can call `deleteMultiple()`, passing an array with the keys needed.
 The method returns `true` if all keys were successfully deleted, or `false` if any key did not exist or could not be deleted.
 The keys are validated before deletion - if a key contains invalid characters, a `Phalcon\Cache\Exception\InvalidArgumentException` will be thrown.

 ```php
 $result = $cache->deleteMultiple(['my-key1', 'my-key2']);
 ```

 If you wish to clear all the keys, you can call the `clear()` method.
 The method returns `true` on success and `false` on failure.

 ## Factory

 ### `newInstance`

-We can easily create a [Phalcon\Cache\Cache][cache-cache] class using the `new` keyword.
-However, Phalcon offers the [Phalcon\Cache\CacheFactory][cache-cachefactory] class, so that developers can easily instantiate cache objects.
+We can create a [Phalcon\Cache\Cache][cache-cache] class using the `new` keyword.
+However, Phalcon offers the [Phalcon\Cache\CacheFactory][cache-cachefactory] class, so that developers can instantiate cache objects.
 The factory accepts a [Phalcon\Cache\AdapterFactory][cache-adapterfactory] object (which in turn requires a `Phalcon\Storage\SerializerFactory` object) and can instantiate the necessary Cache class with the selected adapter and options.
 The factory always returns a new instance of [Phalcon\Cache\Cache][cache-cache].

 The example below shows how you can create a cache object using the `Apcu` adapter and `Json` serializer: